nukedzn/node-tcl/README.md

 ### jsFunc( cmd, callback )

-Instructs the Tcl interpretor to create a new command <cmd>.
+Instructs the Tcl interpretor to create a new command: cmd.
-When this new command is encountered at any time during the life of the interpretor, the specified callback will be invoked with whatever parameters were supplied to <cmd>.
+When this new command is encountered at any time during the life of the interpretor, the specified callback will be invoked with whatever parameters were supplied to cmd.
 There is currently not a command for deleting commands from the interpretor.

 #### Parameters